Frequently Asked Questions

 Do you provide telehealth?

 Yes, Dr. Hu provides virtual psychiatric services provided this is clinically appropriate.
 She requires that all new patients be seen in-person first at her office in Hickory, North Carolina.
 Please be aware that in certain clinical scenarios, she may request that you be seen at her office in-person for each visit.
+These policies are subject to change in accordance with federal or state guidelines.

 What should I expect at my first visit?